Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Introduction

 \emph{a.
 Exchange noise -- } the two nearest neighbour variables $\omega_x$ and $\omega_{x+1}$ are exchanged;

 \emph{b.
 Flip noise -- } the variable $\omega_x$ at site $x$ is flipped into $-\omega_{x}$.

 As a consequence of these two perturbations, the dynamics only conserves the total energy, the other important conservation laws of the hamiltonian part being destroyed by the stochastic noises\footnote{It is now well understood that the ballisticity of the harmonic chain is due to the infinite number of conserved quantities.
 In 1994, Fritz, Funaki and Lebowitz \cite{FFL} propose different stochastic noises that are sufficient to destroy the ballisticity of the chain: the \emph{velocity-flip} noise is one of them.}.
-The following family $\{\mu_\beta\}_{\beta > 0}$ of grand-canonical Gibbs measures on $\R^\Z$ is invariant for the process: The index $\beta$ stands for the inverse temperature.
-Notice that with our notational convenience, $\mu_\beta$ does not depend on the disorder $\m$.
-Observe also that the dynamics is not reversible with respect to the measure $\mu_\beta$.
-We define $\mathbf e_\beta:=\beta^{-1}$ as the thermodynamical energy associated to $\beta$, namely the expectation of $\omega^2_0$ with respect to $\mu_\beta$, and $\chi(\beta)=2\beta^{-2}$ as the static compressibility, namely the variance of $\omega^2_0$ with respect to $\mu_\beta$.
+It is not difficult to check that the following family $\{\mu_\beta\}_{\beta > 0}$ of \textit{grand-canonical Gibbs measures} on $\R^\Z$ is invariant for the resulting process $\{\omega_x(t) \; ; \; x \in \Z, t\geq 0\}$: